 Nature Hike in Ketchikan

 Recently my husband and I sailed on an Alaskan cruise and our first port day landed us exploring Ketchikan.
-There was a nature hike offered in the Tongass National Rainforest and we jumped on it.
+There was a nature hike offered in the Tongass National Forest and we jumped on it.
 It was a couple of hours in length with a knowledgeable guide (she knew her plants and bears) who trekked along at a pace easy enough for almost anyone to keep up.

 There were several stopping points including a couple of breathtaking observation platforms where we saw salmon headed upstream and gorgeous waterfalls.
 Questions were encouraged and answered thoroughly including: “Are there snakes in Alaska?”
 And, the answer is no, by the way.
-We were offered snacks and bottled water, and came away with so much wisdom and knowledge about the Tongass Rainforest, its vast wonder and the habitats held within.
+We were offered snacks and bottled water and came away with so much wisdom and knowledge about the Tongass Rainforest, its vast wonder, and the habitats held within.

 Most people concentrate on the glaciers when in Alaska, and rightfully so, they are fabulous.
 But, don’t overlook a lazy day hike in the rainforest.
 You’ll be pleasantly surprised.